The State of Technology in Education 2019/20

 Training is a thorny topic for teachers.
 Many appreciate it can help them do their jobs better; but they can't help seeing it as another drain on their time—especially if it's regarded as irrelevant or ineffectual.
 As we'll see in the following section, whether it's time or money, when teaching resources are scarce educators want schools to focus on what delivers the biggest impact.

 'Operations & maintenance' and 'additional learning support' have seen a dramatic increase in priority, followed by 'technology'.
 The latter is now the fourth most likely asset to command the majority of schools' budgets, but many agree they need to spend more.
 School leaders are most concerned about the impact of school budgets on education, and there is disagreement with teachers and IT managers over how training budgets are allocated.
+Do you agree?
+Have your say this year.

 School leaders are most concerned about the impact of budgets on education